Dosage Form: ointment

-In controlled clinical studies the incidence of adverse reactions was low (0.3%) for Desoximetasone Ointment 0.25 % and consisted of development of comedones at the site of application.
+In controlled clinical studies the incidence of adverse reactions was low (0.3%) for Desoximetasone Ointment USP, 0.25% and included mild burning sensation at the site of application.

 Topically applied corticosteroids can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).